nation3/law/contracts/DisputeResolutionProcess.linked.md

 All hearings and communications between Parties and Judges will be strictly private.
 No other parties shall be included in the hearings or communications between Parties and Judges.
 No private communications between Parties and Judges shall be released to the public or anyone else outside those groups.

-Hearings or communications shall be public, and the above shall not apply, if the case involves the dismissal of a Judge from the Judges Multisig.
+Hearings or communications shall be public, and the above shall not apply, if the case involves the dismissal of a Judge from the Supreme Court Multisig.

 In case of a Judge being dismissed, Parties and Judges shall, within the next 7 days, exclude such Judge from all future communications related to the dispute.

 Failure to comply with these privacy rules will result in the infringing party being ruled entirely liable for the maximum possible amount of losses within the agreement.

-The Judges Multisig might decide to publish anonymized data about the case, if such action would be in the interest of morals, public order, the security of Nation3 or the interests of the parties and witnesses.
+The Supreme Court Multisig might decide to publish anonymized data about the case, if such action would be in the interest of morals, public order, the security of Nation3 or the interests of the parties and witnesses.
 No data shall be published that cannot be effectively anonymized.

 #### Platform malfunction

-In case of a malfunction within Skiff, the Judges Multisig will post a joint statement declaring the use of Ethermail instead of Skiff.
+In case of a malfunction within Skiff, the Supreme Court Multisig will post a joint statement declaring the use of Ethermail instead of Skiff.
 All Parties and Judges shall continue adhering to the same procedures detailed for Skiff, but instead of using their Skiff Ethereum alias, they must use their Ethermail address.